3052/blog/2025-08/chatBot/chatGpt-o4-mini-high/readme.md

 https://chatgpt.com

-this model fails. when attempting the third test file, it reached the max 10 chances before passing the test
+this model fails. when attempting the third test file, it reached the max nine chances without passing the test

 ## chance 1